valexsantos/mkit/README.md

 ```
 The service `mongo` is available on IP `10.210.198.10:27017`
 The service `nexus` is available on IP `10.210.198.11:80` and on port `443` with ssl.

+**Note:** Don't forget to call `mkitc init` to initialize client configuration and to add the `client-id`
+to the server authorized clients list.

 ## Development